Simon-Kucher Case Interview Guide: Pricing, Format, and How to Prepare (2026)

 What Simon-Kucher Cases Actually Test

-The PrepLounge forum on Simon-Kucher format confirms the cases are candidate-led — you own the structure from the first minute.
+Simon-Kucher cases are primarily candidate-led; you own the structure from the first minute.
+That said, the format is not uniform: because the firm specializes in pricing, some cases are tightly scoped and can feel more structured or interviewer-guided as the interviewer walks you through specific pricing sub-questions.
 But "candidate-led" at Simon-Kucher means something more specific than at a generalist firm.

 You will be evaluated on: